wdi-sf-jan-2014/notes/action_mailer/ActionMailer.md

 The **message envelope** is like the addresses on the outside of an envelope, which are used by mail transport software to route and deliver the email

-The **message header** contains control information, including, minimally, an originator's email address and one or more recipient addresses.
+The **message header** contains control information like an originator's email address and one or more recipient addresses.
 Usually descriptive information is also added, such as a subject header field and a message submission date/time stamp.

-the **message body** contains the actual email text, like the http body contains a web page/html
+the **message body** contains the actual email text, like an HTTP body contains html.

 Today's email systems are based on a store-and-forward model.
 Email servers accept, forward, deliver, and store messages.
 Neither the users nor their computers are required to be online simultaneously; they need connect only briefly, typically to a mail server, for as long as it takes to send or receive messages.